-- 28. If Banking Services was a fully regulated ADI it would have to observe a minimum capital ratio, known as the Prudential Capital Ratio (PCR), which would be set by APRA.
+- 28. If Financial Services was a fully regulated ADI it would have to observe a minimum capital ratio, known as the Prudential Capital Ratio (PCR), which would be set by APRA.
 The setting of this ratio is based on a model used by APRA known as "Probability and Impact Rating System".
 Although APRA provides a general outline of how this model works, it does not disclose precisely how the PCR is calculated. - 29.
-The relevant PCR for Banking Services must therefore be estimated.
+The relevant PCR for Financial Services must therefore be estimated.
 This is difficult as ADIs are not permitted to disclose their specific PCRs.
-However, the absolute minimum ratio is 8%.
-In addition, general information indicates that PCRs for ADIs fall within the range of approximately 11% to 14%.
-This will be used as a basis for determining an appropriate PCR and will take into account specific risks of Banking Services that would most likely have the greatest influence on the PCR including lending concentration (including large exposures).
-It is also recognised that under the current proposals for change to the APRA standards the minimum ratio will be raised to between 10.5% and 13%. - 30.
-Having regard to the large exposures of Banking Services, GAB considers that a PCR of 14.5% is appropriate to determine the minimum capital required for Banking Services.
-The main reason for adopting a PCR at the upper end of the benchmark range is the large loan exposures of GAB and the recognition that the current minimum standards for fully regulated ADIs are planned to be raised.
+However, the absolute minimum ratio is currently 8% although this is expected to increase to 10.5% under new prudential regulations.
+General information indicates that PCRs for ADIs currently fall within the range of approximately 11% to 14%.
+This has been as a basis for determining an appropriate PCR together with specific risks of Financial Services that have the greatest influence on the PCR including lending concentration (and large exposures). - 30.
+GAB considers that a PCR of 14.0% is appropriate to determine the minimum capital required for Financial Services.
+The main reason for adopting a PCR at the upper end of the benchmark range relates to the large loan exposures of GAB.